Estadio Monumental José Fierro

-The Estadio José Fierro (nicknamed Monumental) is a multi-use stadium in the city of San Miguel de Tucumán in Tucumán Province, Argentina.
+The Estadio José Fierro (nicknamed Monumental) is a football stadium in the city of San Miguel de Tucumán in Tucumán Province, Argentina.
 It is the home ground for Club Atlético Tucumán.
 The stadium's capacity is now 35,200 due to extensive remodeling of the stadium.

 The stadium also hosted games of the Argentina national rugby union team.
 Besides, the Tucumán Rugby Union representative has also played at Atlético Tucumán facing national sides touring on Argentina.

 History

 The stadium was designed by Spanish architect José Graña.
 It was completed in 1922 and had a capacity for 5,000 spectators.
 It was inaugurated on May 21 of the same year and was originally baptized as "Grand Stadium" due to its monumental characteristics that made it the largest in dimensions in all of northern Argentina.
 For the occasion, the entire Racing Club de Avellaneda was invited.

 As time passed, it was given the name "José Fierro" Monumental Stadium, in honor of the former president of the institution, José Fierro.

 It was the first roofed stadium in Tucumán, and the first to have a high grandstand.
 Due to its size, it is chosen for the big events that take place in the province.
 The dimensions are 105 x 70.20 m and both the stands and the ceiling are made of concrete, the rest of the installations are made of cement (as are some seats, the rest are made of cement).
 Its old capacity was 29,200 spectators.

 In July 2009, 2,700 seats were added to the stadium.
 The construction of VIP boxes was also carried out.
 In 2016 more VIP boxes were built under the new grandstand.

 After an announcement made by the president of Atlético Tucumán Mario Leito, in February 2019 the local construction company"Tensolite S.A." carried out a refurbishing that included 2,700 new seats and VIP boxes.
 New toilettes and access were also added.
 As a result of the various works that increased the total capacity of the stadium, it currently stands at 35,200 people.

+Atlético Tucumán drew an average home attendance of 28,714 in the 2024 Argentine Primera División.